 The fish and plants you select for your aquaponic system should also have similar needs in terms of temperature.
 The closer they match, the higher the chances of success of your aquaponic system.

-It is important to match the pH of water in the fish that with that in the fish bag when you are introducing new fish into your system.
+It is important to match the pH of water in the fish tank with the water in the fish bag when you are introducing new fish into your system.
 The difference between the pH values should not be greater than 0.2.
 As with temperature, the fish and plants you select for your aquaponic system should have similar needs in terms of PH Sensitivity.
 This improves your chances of success as well.
+Read our related article on how to balance pH in an aquaponic system.

 Thank you for taking the time to read our article on the best fish for aquaponics.
 We'd love to hear your feedback in the comments section below.
 If you've found this article to be useful and are interested in learning more, be sure to sign up for our newsletter.